-Aileen Ashford – Deputy Chairperson
+Aileen Ashford – Chairperson

 Filippo Miotto – Treasurer

-Filippo is an international tax advisor with eighteen years of professional experience in Italy, Luxembourg, and Australia.
-Currently working as a director at BDO, Filippo is passionate about sharing his financial experience with not-for-profit organisations.
+Filippo is an international tax advisor with twenty years of professional experience in Italy, Luxembourg, and Australia.
+Currently working as a partner at BDO, Filippo is passionate about sharing his financial experience with not-for-profit organisations.
 Filippo chairs the ELAA Finance and Risk Committee with responsibilities for oversight and governance of the organisation budget development, delegations and expenditure control, asset management and supports the Board on overall Financial and Risk areas.

-Ros Casey – Secretary
+Stacey Fox – Secretary

 Grant Boyd